Fractional entropy of multichannel Kondo systems from conductance-charge relations

 \emph{Conclusion.--} Nanoelectronic devices offer a controllable route to realizing anyonic quasiparticles.
 Their existence can be demonstrated through their fractional entropy.
 Here we develop an indirect route to the latter in 2CK and 3CK systems by (i) exploiting a Maxwell relation connecting the entropy change $\Delta S$ to the charge variation $dN/dT$, and (ii) deriving relations between $dN/dT$ and the measured electrical conductance $G$.
-Applying our methodology to existing conductance data for 2CK and 3CK charge-Kondo devices \cite{iftikhar2015two,iftikhar2018tunable}, we observe a scaling towards the expected nontrivial entropy values $S_{\rm 2CK}=\log\sqrt{2}$ for a Majorana or $S_{\rm 3CK}=\log \phi$ for a Fibonacci anyon.
+Applying our methodology to existing conductance data for 2CK and 3CK charge-Kondo devices \cite{iftikhar2015two,iftikhar2018tunable}, we observe a scaling towards the expected nontrivial entropy value $S_{\rm 2CK}=\log\sqrt{2}$ for a Majorana anyon case.
+Likewise our analysis of the 3CK model for various transmission values is consistent with $S_{\rm 3CK}=\log \phi$ for a Fibonacci anyon.
 Although experimental charge measurements on these systems are required for the incontrovertible demonstration of fractional quasiparticles, our analysis shows that existing experiments do operate in the necessary regime, and that the protocol for the observation of fractional entropy via the Maxwell relation is feasible.
 Entropy spectroscopy could serve as a smoking-gun probe of exotic anyons in other more controversial systems such as Majorana wires~\cite{smirnov2015majorana,sela2019detecting} or other experimental systems realizing Kondo criticality \cite{potok2007observation,keller2015universal,mitchell2021so,*liberman2021so,pouse2021exotic,mebrahtu2013observation}.